-The education visits coordinator in each school must have completed the EVC training.
+The education visits co-ordinator in each school must have completed the EVC training.
 It is the responsibility of each trip leader to carry out a full risk assessment and the emergency numbers and contacts card must be taken on each trip.
-Trips are approved by the headteacher and EVC coordinator.
-In the case of residential or overseas trips, by EVC.
+Trips are approved by the headteacher and EVC co-ordinator and in the case of residential or overseas trips by the EVC.
 The approval process ensures that staff are competent to lead the visit and that measures to mitigate risks are robust.
 Parental consent must be obtained prior to the trip.
-First aid kits must be taken on all trips.
+First aid kits must be taken on all trips as well as a list of students' medical needs and medication if required.